KapuramaniSoren/Inventory-Management-/README.md

 # Inventory-Management-
 Here I have developed an inventory management software Registration and Login Page using the stacks HTML5, CSS3, and Js.

-If you want to see the live click below:-👇 https://fanciful-panda-7025ab.netlify.app/
+If you want to see the live click below:-👉 https://fanciful-panda-7025ab.netlify.app/